Conflict of Interest (COI)

 May full-time UVU employees engage in full-time non-UVU employment?

-No. For full-time employees, including full-time faculty members, engaging in outside full-time employment (or a combination of part-time work equivalent to full-time employment) would pose an unmanageable conflict of commitment.
+As a general rule, no. For full-time employees, including full-time faculty members, engaging in outside full-time employment (or a combination of part-time work equivalent to full-time employment) would presumably pose an unmanageable conflict of commitment.

 May full-time UVU employees engage in part-time non-UVU employment?